secure-77/Perlite/README.md

 - The Logo, Blog and so on are nested in the index.php (line 28 e.g. for the link to the Blog)

 #### Graph
-- The Graph is implemented with vis.js, so there are many options you can play on with, you can adjust them via the `options` object in the perlite.js
+The Graph is implemented with vis.js, so there are many options you can play on with, you can adjust them via the `options` object in the perlite.js

+#### Root Dir
+if you want to change or specify the root directory of you vault you can do this by changing the variable `$rootDir` in the helper.php

 #### Python Parser
 - there is a pythonParser.py to genereate the vis.js JSON structure out of the metadata.json.
 This script is not beeing used anymore but i will let it here.